Fock space associated with quadrabasic Hermite orthogonal polynomials: Moments of Gaussian operator

-\end{proof} \begin{remark} At first glance the impression may be that there should a trace, when $t=1$ and $\w=1$, because just then the crossing partition plays a role.
+and in this case the traciality is known -- see \cite{BozejkoSpeicher1994}.
+Unfortunately, this argument can not be applied under the assumption that $dim(H_\R)\geq 2\text{ and }dim(\bar H_\R)\geq 2$ (the reason is given in the next point). \item At first glance the impression may be that there should a trace, when $t=1$ and $\w=1$, because just then the crossing partition plays a role.
 The essence of the problem is that under the cyclic permutation action of a partition of the form $\P^{\O }(n)$ is not a map to itself; see Figure \ref{fig:FiguraTrace} for specific example.